ruggerocastagnola/Waiting-before-the-chat-room-door/README.md

 As you see in the picture below.
 Acceleration and rotation values heavily depend on orientation and the way the head moves.
 If the controller is not worn like that, it won't work.

 <strong>POSSIBLE FUTURE IMPROVEMENTS</strong><br/>
-Originally, the user was supposed to be able to physically walk around in space, but to port and implement such software was too far out my schedule.
-It exists however, and it's a gait tracking algorythm written by .. during his PhD.
+Would be interesting if users could physically walk around in space.
+Maybe using this nice gait tracking algorythm developed by .. during his PhD.

 Since the audio component is key for this experience, another nice improvement would be a more precise ambient real time sound rendering.
-This could be done low cost using VBO.
+This could be done low cost using VBOP.

 <strong>MULTIMEDIA SOURCES</strong><br/>
 3d models